Norman Ericson: Bible translator

 Ericson provided the analysis of the Theology of the New Testament books of 1st Peter, 2nd Peter, and Jude for the Evangelical Dictionary of Biblical Theology and other topical articles in that publication.
 He was the general reviewer and senior translator of the Letters and Revelation books of the New Testament in the New Living Translation of the Bible.
 He was also one of the translators of Hebrews, James, 1st and 2nd Peter, and Jude in that translation for the Evangelical Dictionary of Biblical Theology.
 As of March 2013, the New Living Translation of the Bible is the third most popular English version of the Bible based on unit sales according to the Christian Booksellers Association.

 Recognition

-Ericson was named as a Professor Emeritus at Wheaton College in Wheaton, Illinois.
+Dr. Ericson was named as a Professor Emeritus at Wheaton College in Wheaton, Illinois.
 A yearbook was also dedicated to him at Trinity International University.
 The yearbook dedication was, "This book is dedicated to a man who has abandoned what we humans would consider his rightful claim to superiority; who takes his fellow immortals seriously and whose play is of the merriest kind."